Key Documents and Help

 The MCR is a high-level faculty discussion that may encompass more than judgement about trainee performance.
 It may identify common ground and a plurality of ideas and approaches through small group discussion.
 It may also review and evaluate areas of the quality management and control of training, as well make decisions about action plans and resources.
 Trainees will be able to discuss the MCR and their corresponding self-assessment in a subsequent face-to-face feedback session.

-Trainees will have a corresponding self-assessment and be able to discuss this and the MCR in a face to face feedback session.
+Trainees will have a corresponding self-assessment and be able to discuss it together with the MCR in a face to face feedback session.
 The trainee’s Assigned Educational Supervisor (AES) will be responsible for taking an overall view of the MCR and it will be important that trainees raise any concerns they may have with their AESs, especially in advance of the mid-point review.
 Training Programme Directors will be responsible for quality managing the overall process.

 Not a great deal.
 As with any new system it might take a little longer to use at first until you become familiar with it.
 The MCR will put professional judgement of trainers at the centre of assessment, and will also improve feedback for trainees and for these reasons it has been very warmly received in our pilots.